whamcloud/Online-Help/docs/Install_Guide/ig_docker_stack.md

 [**Software Installation Guide Table of Contents**](ig_TOC.md)

 Starting with Integrated Manager for Lustre 5, the IML manager is available via docker using [docker stack](https://docs.docker.com/get-started/part5/).
-N.B. docker-compose is also supported but is only intended for development use.
+N.B. docker-compose is also supported but is *only intended for development use*.

 ## Setup